hm-lang/core/proposals/README.md

     X; str

     # getter: calls an external function with X, which can
-    #         avoid a copy if the function argument is immutable.
+    #         avoid a copy if the function argument is readonly.
     @visibility
     ::x(fn(Str): ~t) := fn(This X)